-1.Blood Loss from bleeding ulcers, hemorrhoids, ulcerative colitis or other problems within the gastrointestinal or genitourinary tracts.
+1.Blood Loss from bleeding ulcers, haemorrhoids, ulcerative colitis or other problems within the gastrointestinal or genitourinary tracts.
 When iron levels fail to rise with iron supplementation, the patient should be referred (by their GP/MD) to a Gastroenterologist for further investigation – and exclude any malignancy.

-2. Helicobacter pylori infection is - with the exception of blood loss – the most common cause of iron deficiency worldwide.
+2. Helicobacter pylori infection is: with the exception of blood loss – the most common cause of iron deficiency worldwide.
 H. pylori bacterium decreases the gut’s ability to absorb iron by inhibiting gastric acid secretion, damaging the stomach’s mucous layer, & underlying gastric cells.
 Helicobacter serology and/or a fasting C14 breath test should always be performed in chronic iron deficiency.

 4. Intestinal Parasites & Disordered Gut Function: Blastocystis hominis is a ‘natural’ inhabitant of the human gastrointestinal tract.
-However when over-colonisation of this parasite occurs, it can cause chronic diarrhea, fever, nausea and abdominal cramping.
+However when over-colonisation of this parasite occurs, it can cause chronic diarrhoea, fever, nausea and abdominal cramping.
 B. hominis utilises iron from the host’s body to mature and replicate, thus depleting the person of iron for their body’s needs.
 Many chronic anaemia patients are found to be infested with this parasite.

 Severe fermentative dysbiosis is an overgrowth of normal gut bacteria due to inadequate gastric acid and/or pancreatic enzyme production.
 Sufferers often exhibit multiple nutrient deficiencies including iron, B group vitamins, B12, zinc & magnesium.

 6. Copper Deficiency may result in a refractory anaemia unrelieved by iron supplementation.
-A deficiency of copper hinders the deployment of iron by the red blood cells, resulting in the iron being accumulated (and unavailable) within the organs of the body.
+A deficiency of copper (Cu) hinders the deployment of iron by the red blood cells, resulting in the iron being accumulated (and unavailable) within the organs of the body.
 Because this stored iron cannot be utilised whilst the copper deficiency persists, symptoms of iron deficiency may present despite an actual iron sufficiency.

 7. Underactive Thyroid function (Hypothyroidism) is an indirect cause of low iron as the active thyroid hormone T3 (Triiodothyronine) is essential for good gut function.
 Menorrhagia (heavy menstrual bleeding) and a disruption in menstrual cycling can be an indicator of thyroid gland disturbance in pre-menopausal women (Shames + Shames: 2005).

 9. Strenuous Exercise with a resultant heavy perspiring utilises iron, Vitamins B12, folate and protein at an accelerated rate.
 A demanding exercise regime may also lead to decreased nutrient absorption as blood supply to the gastrointestinal tract is diverted to the muscles.
 Excessive exercise/perspiration depletes zinc, magnesium, and often potassium.
 A good level of zinc is required for the stomach to produce hydrochloric acid (HCL) – HCL is essential for the absorption of iron, magnesium and ‘trace elements’ (Zinc, Selenium, Molybdenum, Manganese, Copper, Cobalt, Vanadium).
-Athletes who are iron or other nutrient deficient should rest or undertake very light workouts only, and replete with quality supplements.
+Athletes who are iron or other nutrient deficient should rest or undertake very light workouts only, and replenish with quality supplements.

-10. Iron Combinations: its unclear why but some people better absorb and utilise certain forms of iron and not others.
+10.Types of Iron, Delivery + Combinations: its unclear why but some people better absorb and utilise certain forms of iron and not others.
 Supplementing with different types of iron or an iron ‘combination’ may yield better results.
-Iron Picolinate, Ferrous Fumarate, Ferrous Sulphate, or Iron Amino Acid Chelate are iron variations to be considered.
+Iron Picolinate, Ferrous Fumarate, Iron Phosphate or Iron Amino Acid Chelates are iron variations to be considered.
 Oral iron supplementation should be at least 80mg per day.
 Vitamin C & amino acid complex enhance the absorption of iron.

 11.Compliance, diligence, patience and time are essential pre-requisites to re-building depleted iron stores.
 Patients will often take an iron supplement for 3-4 months only to find their iron levels are unchanged or even lower.
 This is due to low bone marrow iron that has compensated by taking iron from the muscles (myoglobin).
-When iron is being replenished through supplementation, the bone marrow “debt” to the muscles must first be repaid – hence iron storage (ferritin) remains static or even fall on the initial follow-up blood test.
+When iron is being replenished through supplementation, the bone marrow “debt” to the muscles and storage organs must first be repaid – hence iron storage (ferritin) levels remain static or even fall on the initial follow-up blood test.
 This is a temporary setback, and the person’s iron levels will eventually lift as they continue supplementing.
 At this time it’s important for the Practitioner to reassure the patient, allay anxieties and encourage continued compliance.